DaRealFreak/watcher-go/README.md

 ```

 ### Running the application
-just running the command `watcher run` will run the main functionality of the application:
+Just running the command `watcher run` will run the main functionality of the application:
 checking all active sources and downloading updates

 Options for this command are: